5 Retail Strategies Retailers Must Commit to Master

 To do: Perform a website analysis.
 One of my favorites is the Website Grader from Hubspot.

-Once shoppers are in your store
+To engage shoppers in your store

 2. Hold purposeful events.
 Inviting people to a party with free food, entertainment, and free giveaways is not hard.
 To make them effective, though, you have to capture new leads, sell them on why you’re an excellent place to shop, sell them on something to buy while they are there, and follow up repeatedly.